CodesOfRishi/navita/README.md

 **Synopsis:** `cd -`

 Switch between your current directory and the previous directory you were in.

-> [!NOTE]
-> `cd -` only works if you've used `cd` to change directories previously.
-If you haven't used `cd` before in the current shell, `cd -` won't do anything.
+The previous directory is specific to the current shell.

 <div align="center">